 Lovely and characteristic Chinese trinkets can be found in Nanluogu Lane.
 It is about 800 meters long, with many cute shops.
 Strolling in this hutong, and bargaining with the vendors are very interesting.

 Nanluogu Lane is located beside Houhai Bar Street, which is another paradise for young people enjoying the night in bars.

-The Place is one of the modernist places in Beijing, located in Beijing’s CBD.
+The Place is one of the top landmark buildings in Beijing, located in Beijing’s CBD.
 The LED screen on the roof is the biggest highlight of the Place.
 You can send messages, which will appear on the screen.
 Restaurants serving Chinese and Western buffets, book stores, and clothes shops are luxurious and elegant.

 China Highlights suggests you take a trip there at night, when the buildings looks more fabulous.
 If you want to search for superior commodities and have a great feast of exquisite food go to the Place!